Last updated on

 The main benefits of LiteSpeed are that it is light-weight and fast (the clue is in the name!).
 You can get a similar performance with Apache but it requires various tweaks.
 LiteSpeed is less configurable than Apache but the defaults are designed for speed, without compromising on stability and security.

 We use LiteSpeed on all our Linux shared and premium hosting plans.
 Unfortunately, the Server Information page in cPanel doesn’t tell you if your server is running Apache or LiteSpeed.
 Or rather, it always tells you that the server is running Apache, even if it is running LiteSpeed.
-For instance, here is the server information for my example.com website on our Acai server:
+For instance, here is the server information for my example.com website on our strawberry server (our shared cPanel servers are named after fruits):

-Note that the page shows that the server is Apache 2.4.51.
+Note that the page shows the server is Apache 2.4.58.
 That is the Apache version on the server, but LiteSpeed is used as a drop-in replacement.
 Unfortunately, that information is not included on the page.
-And as an aside, the page also shows that the PHP version is 5.6.40.
-That is only the inherited PHP version on the server and not necessarily the PHP version your website uses.
-You can check the actual PHP version via cPanel’s MultiPHP Manager.

 There are a few different ways to check if your website is powered by LiteSpeed.
 The first is to look at the response headers the server sends when a page or resource is requested.
 The header that shows the web server software is server.